Archdiocese of Los Altos Quetzaltenango-Totonicapán

 The Roman Catholic Archdiocese of Los Altos Quetzaltenango-Totonicapán (Archidioecesis Altensis, Quetzltenanguensis-Totonicapensis) is a Latin Metropolitan Archdiocese in Guatemala.

 The archiepiscopal seat is Quetzaltenango Cathedral (Catedral del Espíritu Santo), initially built in Quetzaltenango in 1535.
 It also has a co-cathedral, San Miguel Arcángel, in Totonicapán.

-It was vacant until named Mario Alberto Molina Palma on July 14, 2011; having been headed until Monday, October 4, 2010, by Archbishop Oscar Julio Vian Morales, who Pope Benedict XVI then named to succeed Cardinal Quezada as Metropolitan Archbishop of Guatemala.
+It was headed by Mario Alberto Molina Palma until his retirement on 10 December 2024; the same day Víctor Hugo Palma Paúl was appointed to the archbishopric.

 History

 It was erected on 27 July 1921 as the Diocese of Quetzaltenango, Los Altos, on territory split off from Guatemala's Metropolitan Roman Catholic Archdiocese.

 On 10 March 1951, it lost territory to establish the Diocese of San Marcos and the Diocese of Sololá-Chimaltenango, both of which became its suffragans.

 It was elevated and renamed Archdiocese of Los Altos Quetzaltenango-Totonicapán on 13 February 1996.

 It lost more territory on 31 December 1996 to establish the Diocese of Suchitepéquez-Retalhuleu, another suffragan.